- All Services

 Stem cells produce red blood cells, white blood cells, and platelets.
 In some cases, stem cells in your bone marrow may not be functioning well or need to be destroyed to help treat a disease.
 If this happens, you will need new stem cells.
-During this procedure, healthy stem cells are taken from a ...
+It may take about a month for the donor stem cells in the b ...

 Bone cancer is a rare disease in which cancer cells grow in the bone tissue.
 Cancer occurs when cells in the body, in this case bone cells, divide without control or order.
 Normally, cells divide in a regulated method.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of ti ...